7 Best Barbell Trap Exercises For Mass and Strength

 Is it OK to train traps everyday?

 No, it is not OK to train traps every day.
 Overtraining can lead to injuries and hinder progress.
-It’s usually recommended to rest for at least 48 hours between trap-focused workouts to let your muscles recover.
+Resting for at least 48 hours between trap-focused workouts is usually recommended to let your muscles recover.

 What exercise makes traps bigger?

-There are many exercises that can help you build bigger traps, but some of the most effective include:
+Many exercises can help you build bigger traps, but some of the most effective include:

 1. Barbell Shrugs